Shoishob007/MyTasks/README.md

 This project is a RESTful API for managing trade data.
 It uses an in-memory SQLite database to store trade records, including trade code, date, close price, and volume.

 ## Technologies Used
-- Backend: Node.js, Express
+- Backend: Node.js, Express for server-side scripting and API handling.
-- Database: SQLite
+- Database: SQLite for lightweight, self-contained SQL database engine.
-- Middleware: body-parser, cors

 ## Frontend Overview